Acting on Climate Change with HVAC Technology

 Burning fossil fuels to generate electricity can produce harmful greenhouse gases.
 The Latest HVAC systems are designed to use renewable sources of energy to lower or even eliminate greenhouse gas emissions.

 Individual Efforts to Tackle Climate Change

-Apart from the HVAC industry taking measures to tackle climate change, the users also need to be proactive and take precautionary measures on their part.
-Everyone has a role to play in this fight to combat climate change, and it won’t be possible without a collective effort!
+Apart from the HVAC industry taking measures to tackle climate change.
+The users also need to be proactive and take preventive measures on their part.
+Everyone has a role to play in this fight to combat climate change.
+It won’t be possible without a collective effort!
 You can plant more trees around your house, make your home energy-efficient.
 Use smart appliances to track and limit your usage.